 STEP 6: Scoop the dough.
 Scoop the cookie dough using a 2 oz ice cream scoop.
 Place cookies onto a parchment lined sheet pan.

 STEP 7: Press the cookies.
-Make an indent in each cookie, using the back of a spoon or ice cream scoop.
+Make a small indent in each cookie, using the back of a teaspoon or your thumb.
 Then, refrigerate for at least 1-2 hours or overnight.

 Scooped cookie dough with indentation in the middle.